 The bumps then spread and Campbell’s whole scalp was itching.
 It ended with her having to go to the emergency room where the doctors actually drilled a hole in her skull to drain the infection.

 “Our skin is very vulnerable to infection even in healthy individuals and the introduction of bacteria with a hair extension needle can easily have the disastrous consequences described,” said Dr Ellie Cannon of DrEllie.co.uk.

 It doesn’t have to go as far as in the cases above.
 But it is always risky to meddle with the body.
-If you prefer using a natural solution to increase length, volume and strengthen your hair, there are natural hair supplements.
+If you prefer using a natural solution to help increase volume and strengthen your hair, there are natural hair supplements.

 There is also the alternative to use a wig for special occasions.
 This is perfect if you want to try something more daring like a crazy color.
 Another alternative is trying different ways of styling to make it look like you have more volume than you do.

 However, it’s more important to have an overall healthy lifestyle, than trying risky experiments, to be the most vibrant you.

 Text by Emma von Zeipel